jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OP 42 Consolidated ICA debit for loss of shareholder continuity
 Debit
-(1) A consolidated imputation group has an imputation debit for the amount of an imputation credit retained in the group’s imputation credit account and unused before the date on which shareholder continuity is lost.
+(1) A consolidated imputation group has an imputation debit for the amount of an imputation credit retained in the group’s imputation credit account and unused at the time at which shareholder continuity is lost.
 Table reference
 (2) The imputation debit in subsection (1) is referred to in table O20: imputation debits of consolidated imputation groups, row 16 (debit for loss of shareholder continuity).
-Debit date
+When debit arises
-(3) The debit date is the day of loss of shareholder continuity.
+(3) The debit arises at the time shareholder continuity is lost.

 ### OP 43 Consolidated ICA breach of imputation ratio
 Debit